“Remembrance Sunday”

 The Mayoress was dry eyed but he shed tears

-They dropped on the sores from his last burning
+They dropped on the sores from his last

 Which were on the skin grafts he had earned